openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 Assumptions made are the following:

 * The issuers and verifiers cannot pre-discover Wallet’s capability
-* The issuer is talking to the Wallet supporting the features defined in this profile (via wallet invocation mechanism)
+* The issuer is talking to the Wallet supporting the features defined in this profile (via Wallet invocation mechanism)
 * There are mechanisms in place for the verifiers and issuers to discover each other’s capability

 ## Out of Scope